 - Smaller size gobos (<32mm diameter) physically can’t support high levels of detail in the resulting projection regardless of light used

-Gobos are made with a variety of gobo materials.
-The most popular materials used are transparency (plastic), steel, or glass.
+Gobos are made with a?variety of?gobo materials.
+The most popular materials used are?plastic (transparency),?steel, or glass.

-Transparency gobos or plastic gobo discs are used in our latest cutting edge technology LED gobo projector lights.
-Transparency gobo media allow for the same quality as our glass gobos, extremely quick turnaround times (same day), at the lowest price possible.
+Plastic gobos are used in our latest cutting edge technology LED gobo projector lights.
+Plastic / transparency gobo media allow for the same quality as our glass gobos,?extremely?quick turnaround times (same day), at the lowest price possible.

-Using a special proprietary high temperature plastic film, images are printed directly onto a plastic disc using a special high resolution printer.
+Using a special proprietary high temperature plastic, images are printed directly onto a the disc using a special high resolution printer.
 This results in extremely clear images, clear lines, and long gobo life tested to over 200hrs+.

 We can create vivid 1 and 2 color transparency gobos.
 This allows for the traditional white with specialized colors for aspects of a logo design.

 Color transparency is perfect for many of our corporate clients with logos with one or two colors in them.
 For a fraction of the price of color glass gobos we can offer rich, vibrant color in your logo projections.
 Maintain brand consistency and brand integrity with our color transparency gobos.

 - Negatives are limited life of the gobo.
 Can’t be used in traditional halogen fixtures.